slashlos/Helium/README.md

-Helium 3 supports multiple windows as documents, each with their own settings as well as global preferences such as playlists and history, and supporting multiple windows via a Finder status icon menu.
+Helium 3 supports multiple windows as documents, each with their own settings as well as global preferences such as playlists and history, and supporting multiple windows via a Finder status and dock icon menus.

 Helium 3 allows you to watch media, browse the web and do much more while you stay productive.
 Your content will never fall behind your other